simonstl/mediekey/README.md

 If you just need to enter modern documents with more characters than are easily entered with US keyboards, you can just attach the keyboard, specify to your computer that it's a Canadian French keyboard, and you'll be set to go.
 If you need more characters than that supports, however, read on!

 The quickest place to see what Mediekey adds is the AltGr display.
+These are the characters you get while holding AltGr (or Ctrl-Alt) and another key.
+It also let you create many more composed characters using this keyboard's excellent range of diacritical marks.

 ![keyboard sample with AltGr](https://raw.githubusercontent.com/wiki/simonstl/mediekey/images/g012020AltGr.png)